 The max hydration method is a 5-step regimen created to optimize moisture levels in low porosity type 4 hair although other hair types can try it as well.
-The steps are broken down below:

-- Step 1 – Clarifying the hair with baking soda or apple cider vinegar depending on your hair type.
+This step involves clarifying the hair with baking soda or apple cider vinegar depending on your hair type.

-- Step 2 – Cowashing and detangling with approved conditioners.
+Step 2 – Co-washing and Detangling

-- Step 4 – Leave in conditioner.
+Step 4 – Leave-in Conditioner